Mahindra Electric in talks with global players to supply electric vehicle powertrains

-NEW DELHI: Mahindra Electric is in talks with global automotive manufacturers to supply electric vehicle powertrains, according to a top company official.
+NEW DELHI, June 5: Mahindra Electric is in talks with global automotive manufacturers to supply electric vehicle powertrains, according to a top company official.

 The company, a part of the Mahindra Group, will start supplies of such electric vehicle parts to group firm Ssangyong Motor, by early 2021.